 Today, technology brings different choices of permanent vision correction.
-There are several procedures such as laser assisted in situ Keratomileusis (LASIK), photorefractive keratectomy (PRK), or an implantable lens called Visian ICL (Implantable Collamer® Lens).
+There are several procedures such as laser assisted in situ Keratomileusis (LASIK), photorefractive keratectomy (PRK), or an implantable lens called EVO ICL(Implantable Collamer® Lens).
 It is important to understand the different choices before deciding on the vision correction procedure that is right for the patient.

 ICL implantations have been approved in the United States since 2005 and in Europe since 1997.
 Dr. Michael R. George is part of a few selected specialized surgeons able to implant the lens with a 99% satisfaction rate.